 Decatur, GA — After implementing a COVID-19 vaccine mandate for employees, City Schools of Decatur Superintendent Maggie Fehrman said, at the Nov.
 9 School Board meeting, that 88% of staff is fully vaccinated.

 “We’re still chasing down a handful of teachers to turn in their vaccination information,” Fehrman said.
-“I think that is a great number of our school system.
+“I think that is a great number for our school system.
 Our student vaccination rates are 57% at the high school who are fully vaccinated, and 33.8% at the middle school.
 We will be capturing more data as the younger ages are getting vaccinated.”

 CSD has 920 employees and 33 were granted exemptions.
 Although, the district is still waiting for employees to submit their documentation, so the vaccination rate is changing daily, CSD spokesperson Courtney Burnett told Decaturish.